 Section 1 – Right to Make a Report

-Any person who has a proper interest may bring to the attention of the Reports Administrator any Report in respect of a bishop by means of a written submission.

-A written submission made by a lay member or members of the Anglican Church in North America must include confirmation on the part of each lay member that he or she is a member of the Anglican Church in North America and agrees to cooperate with the investigation.
+Any person who has personal knowledge or experience of, or has received information regarding, the circumstances that may constitute misconduct, or who holds an office for which one of the duties is reporting alleged misconduct, may report such information to a Reports Administrator in writing.
+Any party making a report must certify that they agree to cooperate with any investigation or adjudication of such report in accordance with Canon IV.1.3.

-If the Reports Administrator receives an allegation in a manner other than a written submission, the Reports Administrator may, in his or her absolute discretion, choose to deem the allegation to be a Report and treat it accordingly.
+If a Reports Administrator receives an allegation in a manner other than a written submission, a Reports Administrator may, in his or her absolute discretion, choose to deem the allegation to be a Report and treat it accordingly.

 Section 2 – Processing of Reports

-Where a Report is made against a bishop, the Reports Administrator shall, in the first instance, consult with the archbishop (or in the case of a Report made against the archbishop, consult with the dean of the province) and together they shall determine whether reasonable grounds have been disclosed to believe that the bishop (or archbishop) is liable to disciplinary action under Canon IV.3.
+Where a Report is made against a bishop, the Reports Administrator(s) shall first consult with the archbishop (or in the case of a Report made against the archbishop, with the dean of the province) and together they shall determine whether the report sets forth reasonable grounds to believe that the bishop (or archbishop) is liable to disciplinary action for an offense under Canon IV.3.

-If they are of the opinion that the Report discloses no reasonable grounds, then, subject to obtaining the written approval of either the chairperson or vice-chairperson of the Reports Investigation Committee, the Reports Administrator may dismiss the Report.
-If the Report is dismissed, the Reports Administrator shall so notify in writing the Reporting Party.
+If both the Archbishop (or dean of the province as the case may be) and the Reports Administrator(s) are of the opinion that the Report does not disclose reasonable grounds, then, subject to obtaining the written approval of either the chairperson or vice-chairperson of the Reports Investigation Committee, the Reports Administrator may dismiss the Report.
+The agreement to dismiss must be unanimous.
+If the Report is dismissed, the Reports Administrator shall so notify the Reporting Party in writing.
 Such a dismissal is not a defense to a subsequent Report in relation to the same or substantially the same matters.

-If, however, either the Reports Administrator or the archbishop is of the opinion that the Report discloses reasonable grounds, or if neither the chairperson nor the vice-chairperson of the Reports Investigation Committee gives written approval, the Report may not be dismissed.
+If, the agreement to dismiss is not unanimous, or if the chairperson or the vice-chairperson of the Reports Investigation Committee does not give written approval for dismissal, the Report shall not be dismissed.

-Unless a Report made in respect of a bishop has been dismissed under section 2.2 of this canon, or the archbishop (or as the case may be, the dean of the province) has already determined that pastoral resolution is not possible or not appropriate, the Reports Administrator shall convey the Report (or else, in the absolute discretion of the Reports Administrator, a fair synopsis of the Report) to the archbishop (or as the case may be, to the dean of the province) to seek prompt pastoral resolution in accordance with Canon IV.1.1.

-If and when the archbishop (or as the case may be, the dean of the province) determines that pastoral resolution is not possible or not appropriate, the Reports Administrator shall convey the Report made to the Reports Investigation Committee.
+If a Report has not been dismissed under section 2 of this canon, the archbishop (or as the case may be, the dean of the province) shall determine whether pastoral resolution is appropriate.
+If the archbishop (or the dean of the province, as the case may be) determines, in his sole discretion, that pastoral resolution is not appropriate, or if an outcome acceptable to all Reporting Parties is not reached within 42 days after initiating pastoral resolution, then the Reports Administrator shall convey the Report to the Reports Investigation Committee for investigation.

 Section 3 – Investigation of Reports

 Where a Report has been conveyed to the Reports Investigation Committee by the Reports Administrator, the Reports Investigation Committee shall investigate the Report in order to decide whether or not a prima facie case has been made out that the bishop concerned has committed a canonical offense under Canon IV.3.
-It is ordinarily appropriate for a subcommittee of the Reports Investigation Committee to conduct the investigation and take the appropriate actions described in this section 3.
+It is ordinarily appropriate for a subcommittee of the Reports Investigation Committee to conduct the investigation, to take the appropriate actions described in this section 3, and to conduct such investigation as expeditiously as possible.
+In assessing whether the evidence gathered with regard to a Report should result in Presentment, the Committee shall honor the principle of that a report requires evidence of sufficient weight (1 Timothy 5:19).

 When investigating a Report, the Reports Investigation Committee may undertake actions that it considers appropriate to its investigation, including the following: